Sayan-sarkar007/Sayan-sarkar007/README.md

 - 👋 Hi, I’m @Sayan-sarkar007
 - 👀 I’m interested in all kind of new technologies
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on any industrial or product base company
+- 💞️ I’m looking to collaborate with any industrial or product base company
 - 📫 email - sayansarkar151@gmail.com

 <!---